lj-ditrapani/16-bit-computer-assembler/README.md

 Fill can be a literal integer or a symbol.

 ### .str ###
 A string is a sequence of 7-bit ASCII characters.
-Two characters are packed into a word.
-The first character in the high-order byte and the second character into the low-order byte.
+One character takes up one word.
 The string begins with the first non-whitespace character following the .str directive and ends with a new line.
+The generated machine code by the .str directive consists of the length of the string followed by the characters of the string in each subsequent word.
+There is no null terminating character in the binary.
 ```
 # The string "Hello World"
 .str Hello World